katharineduderstadt/FIREBIRD-II_POES_electron-precip/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+This study compares energetic electron precipitation measurements by the Focused Investigations of Relativistic Electron Burst Intensity Range, and Dynamics (FIREBIRD-II) CubeSats with NOAA Polar-orbiting Operational Environmental Satellite (POES) and ESA Meteorological Operational satellite (MetOp) satellites, which are equipped with the Medium-Energy Proton Electron Detector (MEPED).

+See "Comparisons of Energetic Electron Observations between FIREBIRD-II CubeSats and POES/MetOp Satellites from 2018-2020" by Householder et al. (submitted 2024)

 ## Getting Started

-Modify dates and parameters in the shell script
 sh FB-POES_counts.sh

+Modify dates and parameters in the shell script FB-POES_counts.sh

 Input files for G-factors - see GEANT folder (files created with FB_GEANT_all.py)

       FU3-col.txt
       FU3_Gfactors.txt

-Input files in DATA folder
+Input files in DATA folders FIREBIRD and POES

       FIREBIRD data downloaded from http://solar.physics.montana.edu/FIREBIRD_II/Data/
       FU3_Hires_2018-12-31_L2.txt